synek317/notes/rfc_fstrings.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-This is the technical portion of the RFC.
+> This is the technical portion of the RFC.
 Explain the design in sufficient detail that:
+>

-- Its interaction with other features is clear.
+> - Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
+> - It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.
+> - Corner cases are dissected by example.
+>

-The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+> The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.

+The `f` prefix should be left-associative, e.g.

+    f"foo".bar()

+desugars to

+    (f"foo").bar()

+and NOT to

+    f("foo".bar())

+Since the `format!` macro expects a const literal and right-associativity (`f("foo".bar())`) would only make sense in very rare situations.
+At the same time, right-associative binding would lead to possible errors if `.bar()` could return different results, e.g. `"bar"` vs `"bar{}"`.

 # Drawbacks
 [drawbacks]: #drawbacks